 In 1922, D’Andrea USA invented the first guitar pick!
-Today we are creating picks for many companies seen across the world, have an extensive catalog of custom picks and products, and have been distributing leading products such as Bullet Cable, Thimble Slide and Ace Guitar Straps.
+Today we are creating picks for many companies seen across the world, have an extensive catalog of custom picks and products.

 It all started in downtown New York City in 1922.
 Luigi D’Andrea, a Neapolitan vacuum cleaner salesman, happened upon a sidewalk sale.
 He bought some sheets of tortoise shell colored cellulose nitrate plastic and mallet dies that were used to make little

 heart shaped decorations for the tops of powder puff boxes.
 He punched out a few hundred of the little 1″ flat hearts on his kitchen table.
 When his young son Anthony observed that the hearts resembled an uncle’s tortoise shell

 mandolin pick it gave Luigi an idea.
 A few days later, he sold a cigar box of the little hearts to the G. Schirmer & Son Company, a New York music store, for the amazing sum of $10.
 He knew he had something to build on here so